ASL Aviation Holdings signs deal with ZeroAvia for zero emission freight operations

-ZeroAvia will scale-up its hydrogen-electric propulsion technology, already flight tested in six-seat PAX airframe and currently in advanced R&D for a certifiable 19-seat configuration
+ZeroAvia will scale up its hydrogen-electric propulsion technology, already flight-tested in a six-seat PAX airframe and currently in advanced R&D for a certifiable 19-seat configuration

-ZeroAvia, the leading innovator in hydrogen-electric zero emission powertrains, has signed an agreement to partner with ASL Aviation Holdings in developing hydrogen-electric engine conversions for ATR72 aircraft.
-The project will ultimately include an order with ZeroAvia for converting up to 10 of ASL’s owned ATR72 freighter aircraft to hydrogen-electric propulsion, resulting in zero emission cargo operations.
+ZeroAvia, the leading innovator in hydrogen-electric zero-emission powertrains, has signed an agreement to partner with ASL Aviation Holdings in developing hydrogen-electric engine conversions for ATR72 aircraft.
+The project will ultimately include an order with ZeroAvia for converting up to 10 of ASL’s owned ATR72 freighter aircraft to hydrogen-electric propulsion, resulting in zero-emission cargo operations.

 Under the deal, ASL Airlines Ireland will provide a retired ATR72F aircraft for the programme development and subsequent use as a demonstrator.
 ASL will then convert a number of owned aircraft on its freight operations, resulting in the launch of zero-emission hydrogen-electric powered operations for the carrier from 2026 onwards.